Learning Outcomes

 Effect of Passing of Risk

-Once risk has passed, the buyer is responsible for any accidental loss or damage to the property, even though they do not yet have legal title or physical possession.
-The buyer must therefore ensure that suitable buildings insurance is in place from the moment of exchange.
+Once risk has passed, the buyer is responsible for any accidental loss or damage to the property, even though legal title and physical possession have not yet been transferred.
+The buyer’s obligation to complete is not relieved by damage; their protection is through suitable buildings insurance.

 Key Term: buildings insurance